Sourced Advocate Composite Persona Architecture

 A composite voice that cannot be evaluated is a claim, not a methodology.
 QNaN is the evaluation protocol designed to find the edges of a composite voice rather than its center.

 The name borrows from computer science with precision.
-NaN — Not a Number — is what a floating-point system returns when a computation produces an undefined result: division by zero, the square root of a negative number.
+NaN, Not a Number, is what a floating-point system returns when a computation produces an undefined result: division by zero, the square root of a negative number.
 The computation ran.
 The result is undefined by design.
 The system flags it rather than returning a plausible-looking number that happens to be wrong.

 When you ask any sourced voice a question that hits the edge of their knowledge, or the edge of their scope, or the boundary of what their ethics permit them to claim, the honest response is a structured undefined: "I don't know."
 "That's outside my scope."
 "The field hasn't resolved this."
 That is the voice's NaN.
-QNaN adds the scoring dimension: how well does the composite produce a structured undefined when it should?
+QNaN adds the evaluative dimension: how well does the composite produce a structured undefined when it should?

 An agent that answers every question cleanly has failed QNaN.
 A response with no refusals, no named uncertainties, no acknowledged field gaps is not evidence of a comprehensive agent.
 It is evidence of a performing one.